 Debbie Parker was hired in July, 2011, to fill the position of

-Golden Eagles after spending the past year as a
+join the Golden Eagles after spending the past year as a

 secretary/receptionist in the College of Engineering.